-4. Do take care of your treadmills.
+4. Do take care of your treadmill or elliptical.
 Whether they require quite a bit or little maintenance, keeping the treadmill or elliptical clean and the walking belt lubricated on the treadmill can be the difference between either having a great treadmill or having a money pit.
 Refer to our Treadmill or Elliptical Care Pamphlet for maintenance instructions.

 5. If you are considering used machines, really do your homework, then do it again.
 We do rebuilding jobs for local health clubs all the time and do this work occasionally for people who are buying health club models for the home but to do it right costs quite a bit and if someone is telling you they have a used or rebuilt at an amazing price, you typically aren't getting the entire story.